 “See.
 I told you.
 You need me to protect you.
 Who knows what we’d have seen if I’d been there, too.”

 He is definitely carried away by the experience.
 When we get to his house, he immediately calls Mary to come over.
-The two of them make me go over the details of what happened.
+The two of them make me again go over the details of what happened.
 Mary takes out her Tarot cards to help interpret it.
-Robby keeps making me take bong hits, so I don’t care what’s going on.
+Robby keeps making me take bong hits, until I do not care what is going on.
 She has me shuffle the cards for the longest time.
 She lays out the first six cards in the shape of a cross.
 The top of the cross card reveals The Wheel of Fortune, depicting a man and wife reveling at the apex of a wheel while their child tumbles into the abyss.
 Next come the four prediction cards.
 Making a cross at the top, the final one is The Hanged Man.
 Robby jumps up and down.

 “You’re all hung up.
 You’re going nowhere.”